WIESZJAK/black-hole-simulator/README.md

 ## Usage

 1. Start the simulator from the main menu, where you can specify the number of orbiting and captured stars.
-(GO BLACK HOLE GO!) (for optimal use 50 or 100 tops on each. if you want to set a slow simulation you can add up to 1000 stars)
+(GO BLACK HOLE GO!) (for optimal use 50 or 100 tops on each. if you want to set a slow simulation you can add up to 1000 stars. **just make sure you are lowering the speed of the simulation first** )
 2. After the simulation loads, press **"I"** to display the user interface.
 3. Press **"E"** to access sliders for editing simulation parameters (e.g., gravitational constant, trail length).
 4. Press **"F"** to view detailed statistics about the simulation and selected stars.